 If Ct Results Are Abnormal Will The Ordering Dr Be Notified Right Away

 Sometimes...: It depends on the nature of the abnormality and no urgent the reading radiologist thinks the problem is.
 There are many varieties of abnormal, and many just need a routine follow up, sometimes another study in 6 months or so...
 So unless the radiologist thinks it is an emergency, the ordering doctor may not my informed right away. ...Read more

 Ct uses xrays taken an 360 degrees combined with a computer to see"inside" the body.
 The table moves as the xray tube and detectors spin around the patient 10 times a second or more! the image shows excellent soft tissue detail, enhanced with injection of intravenous contrast or oral contrast.
 This way the body is shown in slices, in any plane, usually axially, but ...Read more

-Can't bm w/o suppository for 9 wks..nothing found w colonoscopy, waiting on CT results..could this be related to my abnormal pap/ASCUS?
+Can't bm w/o suppository for 9 wks.nothing found w colonoscopy, waiting on CT results.could this be related to my abnormal pap/ASCUS?

 No: Your bowel movements are not related to your cervix.
 Please try drinking enough water so that your urine is dilute and watery, to ensure proper hydration.
 You should also try a fiber laxative such as Metamucil.
 It may take a while for your bowel to get rid of the habit of suppository. ...Read more